cite-architecture/citevm/README.md

 # citevm #

-##Planned 1.0 release##

-We plan to release a new version of the CITE Virtual Machine at DH 2016 in Krakow in July, 2016.

-Stay tuned for more information!

-## Original `citevm`

 Run a full suite of CITE services in a virtual machine provisioned by Vagrant to run either 64-bit or 32-bit Ubuntu 14.04.